pstjvn/2cratesAPI/API.md

 New project is created by linking to a page allowing configuration of basic kitchen parameters.
 The following parameters are used:

-type=L // I, L, U
+* type=L // I, L, U
-walls=2 // number of walls (can be deducted from type) desc=whatever // Optional description for the project attributes=w,h,a,... // array of wall settings,
+* walls=2 // number of walls (can be deducted from type)
+* desc=whatever // Optional, description for the project
-  ( walls*3 number of items, 3 params for wach wall, width, height, attached).
+* attributes=w,h,a,... // array of wall settings, ( walls*3 number of items, 3 params for wach wall, width, height, attached).

 Params are submitted as GET request with the data url encoded in the URI.